AmmarKhan-0/-Energy-Efficient-CPU-Scheduling-Algorithm/README.md

-# EAPSS — Energy-Aware Preemptive Scheduling Simulator
+# EAPS — Energy-Aware Preemptive Scheduler

 This repository contains a complete CPU scheduling simulator focused on **reducing energy consumption without compromising performance**, designed for **mobile and embedded systems**.
 It includes an interactive GUI, real-time visualizations, and a batch-experiment engine.